stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 flag is set.)

 Ideally you will be familiar with the use of OpenMP to parallelise code although this is not absolutely essential.
+A detailed explanation of OpenMP is beyond the scope of this course but, for the purposes of this tutorial, OpenMP enables work to be shared over the cores of a multi-core CPU (or CPUs in a multi-socket machine).
+It does this by spawning threads, each of which has full access to all of the memory of the parent process.

 ## Validation ##